wdi-infinity/lesson-week_07-day_01-ruby/data-types-exercises.md

 * If the number is divisible by both 3 and 5, print `"FizzBuzz"`.
 * If the number does not meet any of the above conditions, just print the number.

-Your output should look something like this...
+Your output should look something like this..
 ```
 1, 2, Fizz, 4, Buzz, Fizz, 7, 8, Fizz, Buzz, 11, Fizz, 13, 14, Fizz Buzz, 16, 17, Fizz, 19, Buzz, Fizz, 22, 23, Fizz, Buzz, 26, Fizz, 28, 29, Fizz Buzz, 31, 32, Fizz, 34, Buzz, Fizz, ...
 ```